avinash-mall/database-chat/README.md

 1. User enters username/password on the login page
 2. Frontend sends Basic Auth header to `/api/vanna/v2/auth_test`
 3. Backend validates credentials against LDAP server
+4. User groups are retrieved from LDAP for role-based access control
-4. On success, cookies are set and user can access the chat
+5. On success, cookies are set and user can access the chat

 ### Adding New Users